Play Live Radio

 Abbey Leibert/WAER News

-At Rocco Leone’s vintage store, Salt City Wearhouse, in the Heart of Syracuse Collective, he curates true Americana vintage from the 40s to the 90s.
-He said he values shopping in person, particularly with clothes, because of all of the unknowns of browsing items online.
+For example, Rocco Leone’s vintage store, Salt City Wearhouse in the Heart of Syracuse Collective, has curated true Americana clothing from the 40s to the 90s that are artifacts of their own.

 “I just want people to come shop here.
-I want people to look at the items here and try them on and feel them.
-Instead of offshoring them,” says Leone.
+I want people to look at the items here and try them on and feel them,” he said, prioritizing in-person customers to shoppers online.

 A woman standing in her store, Ferris Lite, with candles, clothing and gift items on racks and shelves